 The Judicial Board shall make provisions for educating students about the judicial process at Hamilton College.

-The Judicial Board, Associate Dean of Students, and/or Dean of Students may propose changes in these procedures to the Committee on Student Activities, which will seek final approval from the President.
+The Judicial Board, Director of Community Standards, The Associate Vice President for Student Affairs, and/or Dean of Students may propose changes in these procedures to the Committee on Student Activities, which will seek final approval from the President.

 Notification of Parents (4 or more judicial points)

 Consistent with the terms of the Family Educational Rights and Privacy Act, the College will normally notify parents or guardians of dependent students about any pending disciplinary charge that may result in suspension or expulsion.
-In all cases where the penalty is four or more points, the Associate Dean of Students shall notify the parents or guardian within one week of the decision.
+In all cases where the penalty is four or more points, the Director of Community Standards shall notify the parents or guardian within one week of the decision.

 All members of the Hamilton community are expected to be truthful in presenting testimony during any disciplinary inquiry and to cooperate fully in the investigation of infractions.
 The Chair shall remind participants in disciplinary hearings of this expectation, but failure to admonish does not remove the requirement.
 Perjury or obstruction of any inquiry shall itself be grounds for disciplinary action.